Thryrallo/VRC-Avatar-Performance-Tools/README.md

 ### As git package
-copy the git URL into the Unity Package Managers "Add Package from Git URL..." field.
+Copy the git URL into the Unity Package Managers "Add Package from Git URL..." field.

 `https://github.com/Thryrallo/VRC-Avatar-Performance-Tools.git`